Next Neighborhood Meeting:

 WE NEED YOUR HELP - Fundraising Is Underway to Restore the Median Sign, Landscaping, Electrical Wiring and Lighting

 The Median and Landscape Committee 'Median and Sign' restoration plans were approved in June 2021 by the Hampton Terrace Community Association Board.
-It's now time to restore the sign, improve the landscaping, upgrade the electrical and replace the old lighting with LED lamps.
+It's now time to improve the landscaping, upgrade the electrical and replace the old lighting with LED lamps.

 The budget is $12,500 and the HTCA has funded $1,500.
 We now need to raise the remaining funds.
 The HTCA will update the fundraising chart weekly.

 The landscaping budget is $2,500.
 Electrical and lighting costs is estimated at $4,000 - $6,000.
 This portion of the budget will be dependent on the amount of existing wiring that can be used, a new timer, new LED fixtures and City of Tampa code requirements.
 Please help us make these updates by supporting the median with a donation.
 You can make a donation via the button on the right side of this webpage.